freakout42/formax/README.md

 Status
 ======
-Current 0.9.9 is ALPHA - the generator can only create a single-block single-page form.
+Current 1.0.0 is BETA - the generator can only create a single-block single-page form.
 You are able to create, retrieve, update and delete (CRUD) records in this table.